jecandone/JC-SWTOR-Tools/README.md

 - Character Creation
 - NPC Import

-This plugin uses information on armor and character creation properties that is stored in the plugin directory from game update from update 7.5.1 (Oct.
-1, 2024).
+This plugin uses information on armor and character creation properties that is stored in the plugin directory from game update from update 7.9.1a (Aug.
+4, 2026).
 Character selection properties added after this will not appear, and neither will armor that have been added after this.
-However, armor pieces from future updates can still be added via the "Armor Import (Non-FQN)", as long as the extracted assets are up to date.
+However, armor pieces from future updates can still be added via the "Armor Import (Manual)" section, as long as the extracted assets are up to date.

 **<h2>Prerequisites/Enabling the Plugin</h2>**

 This plugin makes use of the "ZeroGravitas SWTOR Tools" for importing objects and material processing.
 This in turn requires the use of the .gr2 importer.
-Both of these can be found at: https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools/releases
+Both of these can be found at: https://github.com/SWTOR-Slicers/ZG-SWTOR-Tools/releases.

 Latest version of the JC SWTOR Tools (v1.2) plugin tested successfully with v2.0.13 of ZG Tools and v4.2.1 of GR2 Importer (found with the 2.0.13 version of ZG Tools).